shjangada/collegeBudgetApp/README.md

 # collegeBudgetApp
-Application for ai@uiuc -- a college budget app that tracks expenses, income, and budget while providing AI suggestions.
+A college budget app that tracks expenses, income, and budget while providing AI suggestions.

-I created this app because after coming to college, most of my conversations with new people are about our spending and budgets.
-An app like this would make it easier for people to keep track of and get suggestions on how much they are spending.

 OpenAI is used in two ways: on the home page, in the form of an AI Financial Advisor.
 Similar to a live chat button found on other websites, this allows users to input any questions or concerns they may have and have a conversation with Chat GPT.
 Second, OpenAI is used in expenses.html, where users can ask for suggestions or advice using data from their recent expenses.